cirruslabs/cirrus-cli/STARLARK-TEMPLATING.md

 You'll also need to place there a `.cirrus.star` file which loads your template functions you want to test.

+It's also possible to verify logs produced in the process of executing your template by creating `.cirrus.expected.log` file with the expected logs.

 Once everything is set-up, run the following CLI command from your project's root:

 ```